Skip to main content

 PARAGRAPH 2

-Here I present evidense about the close partnership between Moshe Feldenkrais and his assistant Yochanan Rywerant.
-MF wrote a foreword in YR's textbook Teaching by Handling.
+Here I present evidence of the close working partnership between Moshe Feldenkrais and his assistant Yochanan Rywerant.
+Moshe Feldenkrais wrote a foreword to Rywerant’s textbook Teaching by Handling.

-The ailing and elderly Moshe Feldenkrais is unequivocal in his call to us, albeit from a Jewish tradition of ideas, unknown and incomprehensible to most of the teachers and trainers in USA and elsewhere.
+The ailing and elderly Moshe Feldenkrais is unequivocal in his address to us, expressed from within a Jewish tradition of thought that was largely unknown and often incomprehensible to most teachers and trainers in the United States and elsewhere.

-Yochanan Rywerant began to formalize and conceptualize material about Functional Integration already during his own training while becoming a teacher in Tel Aviv during the years 1969 - 1971.
-Later, between the years 1972 - 1975, at the San Francisco training, he was encouraged by Thomas Hanna to compile his material and write an essential textbook.
-The book was not ready until after the Amherst training 1980-1981, which Moshe Feldenkrais could not complete.
-The book was published near the end of Moshe Feldenkrais' life, in 1983.
-He died July 1, 1984.
+Yochanan Rywerant began to formalize and conceptualize material on Functional Integration already during his own training as a teacher in Tel Aviv between 1969 and 1971.
+Later, during the San Francisco training (1972–1975), he was encouraged by Thomas Hanna to compile this material into a comprehensive and essential textbook.
+The book was not completed until after the Amherst training of 1980–1981, which Moshe Feldenkrais was unable to finish.
+It was published in 1983, near the end of Moshe Feldenkrais’ life.
+He died on July 1, 1984.

 "Yochanan was a teacher of physics in one of the best schools in Israel.